Your Ultimate Guide to Planning & Hosting Virtual Events

 Draw your audience in and promote your brand with visual assets that persuade target prospects to attend.

-Both Zoom Events and Zoom Video Webinars allows you to customize your registration page with your organization’s branding and tailored questions.
+Both Zoom Events and Zoom Webinars allow you to customize your registration page with your organization’s branding and tailored questions.

 A sizzle reel can also help generate excitement about your event on social media and in other marketing efforts.